hackclub/hackclub/workshops/pico-8/README.md

 ```

 ## User input
 Before coding a solution to any problem, it's always way more useful to approach it from a high level.
-So here's a problem: how do we give the user the ability to control the square?
+So here's a problem: how do we give the user the ability to control the player?
- * Well, we need to make it so that the ghost only moves when the user presses certain buttons.
+ * Well, we need to make it so that the player only moves when the user presses certain buttons.
  * We need to increment `x` when the user presses 'right' and decrement `x` when the user presses 'left'.
- * We need to modify the `_update` function so that it check if 'right' or 'left' were pressed and modifies x accordingly.
+ * We need to modify the `_update` function so that it check if 'right' or 'left' were pressed and modifies `x` accordingly.

-But how do we run some code only sometimes?
+But how do we run some code (modify the `x` variable) only sometimes?
 Welcome the `if` statement.
 ```lua
 if true then
  print(1)